martinGithub/dance_moves/README.md

 # Lindy Hop Moves Videos Maker
 This project contains a python script that downloads videos from *youtube* and edit them automatically to create on your computer a short video file of about 5s for each lindy move listed below.
-You can transfert these video files to your smartphone and watch them whenever you forgot the details of a move.
+You can transfer these video files to your smartphone and watch them whenever you forgot the details of a move.

 ## Mobile Video Players